lgngrvs/logangraves.com/posts/wander.md

 Wander around if you please.
 I'm rewiring everything here.

 Hypertext creates a graph-like structure instead of a linear hierarchy, which is more like how I think.
-And I [prefer it](/values) [aesthetically](/aesthetics).
+And I [prefer](/values) it — [aesthetically](/aesthetics).

 It also lowers the bar for posting interesting things.
 I'm done writing blog posts for the time being.
 They don't make me feel sparkly.
 [This one](/social-infrastructure) is pretty good though.